kemitchell/writing.kemitchell.com/_posts/2016-08-19-Nodejs-Streams.md

 [pull-stream]: https://www.npmjs.com/package/pull-stream

 pull-streams are freely translatable to and from current default and object-mode Node.js streams.
-There helpful packages to do so.
+There are helpful packages to do so.

 I like elemental JavaScript patterns, and have had my fair share of problems and "oh, duh" moments with Node.js streams.
 But I also find the EventEmitter interface very intuitive, as a longer-serving client-side JavaScript programmer.
 There is also something powerful in the way that Node.js streams "resonate" in the EventEmitter concept.
 At least to my eye, event handler code and chained `.pipe()` pipelines hint the nature of the underlying operations being performed.